USS Wabash (AOG-4): Supporting Iwo Jima operations

 Arriving at Saipan on 20 August 1944, she operated in the Marianas until sailing for the Volcano Islands on 5 March 1945 to support the American conquest of Iwo Jima.
 There, Wabash furnished fuel and lubricants to amphibious ships of Task Force 53, including minecraft and tank landing ships.
 On 14 March, she returned via Saipan to the Western Carolines and arrived at Ulithi on the 27th.

 Supporting Okinawa operations

 Wabash soon got underway again to support her second major Pacific Ocean operation, the battle for Okinawa.
 Soon after her arrival off Hagushi beach on 9 April, she began tending miscellaneous small craft at Okinawa through the cessation of hostilities and the first months following Japan's surrender.

 Post-World War II activities

 On 28 November, she sailed for Hong Kong.
 From December 1945 to the summer of 1946, Wabash operated in the Far East supporting the Fleet in its occupation duties.
-She served as tender and fuel ship at Hong Kong; Hainan Island, French Indochina; Subic Bay, Philippines; and at Shanghai and Tsingtao, China.
+She served as tender and fuel ship at Hong Kong; Hainan Island, French Indochina; Subic Bay, Philippines; and at Shanghai and Qingdao, China.

 Decommissioning

-Decommissioned at Tsingtao on 29 July 1946, Wabash was transferred to the Army Transportation Corps on that day and was struck from the Navy list on 23 April 1947.
+Decommissioned at Qingdao on 29 July 1946, Wabash was transferred to the Army Transportation Corps on that day and was struck from the Navy list on 23 April 1947.